external-secrets/external-secrets/Spec.md

 ## Summary

-This is a proposal to standardize the External Secret Kubernetes operator CRDs in an combined effort through all projects that deal with syncing external secrets.
+This is a proposal to standardize the External Secrets operator CRDs in an combined effort through all projects that deal with syncing external secrets.
 This proposal aims to do find the _common denominator_ for all users of an External Secrets project.

 ## Motivation